DMNerd/DMNerd/README.md

 ### Hello there 👋

-My name is Adam and I am a IT enthusiast and Translator from Czech republic 🇨🇿.
+My name is Adam and I am a 3D printing enthusiast and Translator from Czech republic 🇨🇿.

 I am Hackintosher 🍏 and Linux 🐧 user.